 Key Functions Health checks, traffic distribution, session persistence Routing, security, rate limiting, transformation, monitoring

-Common Use Case Improving availability and scalability of web servers/applications Managing external access to microservices
+Common Use Case Improving availability and scalability of web servers Managing external access to microservices

 Do You Need Both?